Container Runtime Hierarchy

 Before 2016, Docker was a monolith.
 One binary (dockerd) did everything: downloading, unpacking, networking, and running containers.

-- Docker CLI: The user interface.
-Sends HTTP JSON to the daemon.
+- Docker CLI (The Waiter): The user interface.
+You say “I want a container” (the order).
+It sends an HTTP JSON request to the daemon.

-- Containerd: The industry standard container runtime.
-Manages the lifecycle (Start/Stop/Kill).
+- Containerd (The Head Chef): The industry standard container runtime.
+Manages the kitchen lifecycle (Start/Stop/Kill).
+It doesn’t cook the food itself; it delegates.

 Trace the path of a docker run command.